 - Property taxes

-Comparables (known in the industry as comps) are properties with similar characteristics to the subject property.
-Comps tell you what to pay for properties and what your fix and flip should sell for.
-Comps let you know if it is realistic to do a good fix and flip in the neighborhood.
+Comparables (comps) are properties with similar characteristics to the subject property.
+Comps tell you what to pay for properties and what your fix-and-flip should sell for.
+Comps let you know if it is realistic to do a good fix-and-flip in the neighborhood.
 Only use comparables that have SOLD since the listing price is misleading and is not necessarily the price buyers will pay.

 Days on Market

 Property taxes are an often overlooked expense for real estate investors.
-They are important for you because they add to your carrying costs and they’re even more important to potential buyers because they are in addition to their mortgage payment and property insurance costs.
+They are important for you because they add to your carrying costs, and they’re even more important to potential buyers because they are in addition to their mortgage payment and property insurance costs.
 Property taxes fund public schools and vary between neighborhoods, cities, and states.